lutzer/TeleAgriCultureBoard/teleAgriCulture Board V2.1/README.md

 Follow these steps:

 - power the board ( via Micro USB or Waveshare Solar Power Manager board)
-- the board creates a WiFi Access Point ( SSID: TeleAgriCulture Board )
+- the board creates a WiFi Access Point ( SSID: <mark style="background-color: lightblue">TeleAgriCulture Board</mark> / Password: <mark style="background-color: lightblue">enter123</mark>)
 - connect to this Wifi Network with your mobilephone or laptop
 - you will be redirected in your browser to the Config Portal of the board ( IP: 192.168.4.1 )
 - go through all setup pages and choose your settings
 - save the settings

+### Board Functions

+- Navigate through pages: BOOT BUTTON and SELECT BUTTON
+- Wakeup from Deep Sleep: BOOT BUTTON
+- to enter the Config Mode (with open Config Portal):
+- - press BOOT BUTTON > 5 sec or
+- - Doueble Reset the board (reset, 1, 2, 3, reset again)
+- Serial Monitor is avaiable with 115200 boud rate

 For more information on how to use the board, please refer to or join our community at https://www.teleagriculture.org

+>**for more info about the source code and if you would like to contribute in the coding goto:**  [CODE PAGE](https://gitlab.com/teleagriculture/community/-/tree/main/teleAgriCulture%20Board%20V2.1/src)